 Skiing in the Sierra Nevada

 Sierra Nevada Ski is Europe’s most southerly ski resort and offers some of the best spring snow conditions in Europe.
 The proximity of the resort to the Mediterranean coast means that sunshine is virtually guaranteed and the ski season is long.
-Depending on the snow fall, the 2015/16 ski season should open on the last weekend of November.
+Depending on the snow fall, the season tends to run from the end of November to the first week of May.

 La pista negra “fuente del tesoro” Sierra Nevada | Roberto Carpintero